 How to set or modify custom quotas

-To set a custom quota or modify an existing custom quota, use the Google Cloud Platform Console page.
+To set a custom quota or modify an existing custom quota, see Managing your quota in the Cloud Console.
 Quota changes should take effect within a few minutes.

 In order to change your quotas, you must have

-permissions are included in the following predefined Cloud IAM roles:
+permissions are included in the following predefined IAM roles:

 - The Quota Administrator (